stefanprodan/openfaas-gke/README.md

 ### Conclusions

 Like most serverless frameworks, OpenFaaS empowers developers to build, ship and run code in the cloud.
-What OpenFaaS adds to this, is portability between dev environments and production with no vendor locked-in or proprietary solutions.
+What OpenFaaS adds to this, is portability between dev and production environments with no vendor lock-in.
-OpenFaaS is a promising project with over 64 contributors and a vibrant community.
-Even if it's a young project you can run it reliably in production backed by Kubernetes and Google Cloud.
+OpenFaaS is a promising project and with over 64 contributors is a vibrant community.
+Even as a relatively young project, you can run it reliably in production backed by Kubernetes and Google Cloud.
+You can also use [Weave Cloud](http://cloud.weave.works) to monitor and alert on any issues in your OpenFaaS project.

+### Join the Weave Community

+If you have any questions or comments you can reach out to us on our [#weave-community](https://weave-community.slack.com/messages).
+To invite yourself to the Community Slack channel, visit [Weave Community Slack invite]( https://weaveworks.github.io/community-slack/) or contact us through one of these other channels at [Help and Support Services](https://www.weave.works).